khazit/BatteryProbe.ai/README.md

 ## Distinction between context and features
 Among the data that is used as our models input, it's important to make a distinction between context and features.

 Context is all the columns that give context to our predictions.
-They are fixed in timeso there is no need to predict them in our AutoRegressive architecture.
+They are fixed in time so there is no need to predict them in our AutoRegressive architecture.
 Context could be the type of OS, some intrinsic information about the battery or wether it is plugged in or not.

 Features are what's left, and represent variables that should be predicted in a forward pass.